 The Visual Arts and Craft Makers Awards (VACMA) is a programme of small grants schemes delivered by a range of local partners across Scotland in partnership with Creative Scotland.
-High Life Highland in partnership with Creative Scotland is delivering the scheme in the Highlands and Western Isles.
+High Life Highland in partnership with Creative Scotland and Highlands and Islands Enterprise is delivering the scheme in the Highlands and Western Isles.

 The Purpose of the Scheme

 The purpose of VACMA is to support Scotland-based artists and craft makers in their creative development.
 This year, in recognition of the ongoing impacts of COVID – 19 on individual travel and classes, the programme will offer fixed fee bursaries for the development of creative practice.

 The scheme is aimed at visual arts practitioners working in the fields of drawing, painting, sculpture, print-making, photography, moving image/filmmaking and craft makers creating contemporary work conceived, designed and made as individual practitioners in ceramics, jewellery and metalwork, furniture and wood, glass, textiles and basket-making, etc.

 Bursaries of £750 and £500 are available.

 Deadlines for Applications

 2nd February 2021, 5pm

 Who Can Apply?